How to Make Stacked Pumpkin Topiaries

 3. To make the topiary, you will be carving a circle out of the bottom of the top pumpkin, then cut a circle out of the top and bottom of the middle pumpkin, and finally carve a circle out of the top of the bottom pumpkin.

 4. Trace roughly around the fall leaf onto the bottom pumpkin in several areas, turning the leaf in different directions to resemble falling leaves.
 The leaves only need to cover the front 3/4 of each pumpkin.
+If you are free-handing a design on a pumpkin, you need to use a dry erase marker.
+That way if you mess it up, you can wipe it off and start on a clean slate.

 5. Using the heated craft knife, cut out all leaf shapes.
 It is necessary to occasionally tighten the band on the heated craft knife with pliers to prevent the blade from pulling out of the tool handle.